Ashakiran Hospital - Semen Analysis and Cryopreservation in Pune

-Semen is the yellow-white fluid that is released from the penis at the time of ejaculation.
-Semen is composed of seminal fluid and sperm.
-Sperm are the male reproductive cells that fertilize a female egg.
-A semen analysis will be performed on all specimens prior to cryopreservation.
-The analysis examines the color, viscosity (how thick the semen is), and the time until the specimen liquefies.
-However, the most important information about samples to be frozen includes the total number of sperm (count), their motion (mobility), and their shape (morphology).
+Semen is the yellow-white fluid released from the penis at the time of ejaculation.
+Semen is composed of seminal fluid and Sperm, and Sperm is the male reproductive cells that fertilize a female egg.
+A semen analysis will be performed on all specimens before cryopreservation.
+The study examines the colour, viscosity (how thick the semen is), and the time until the specimen liquefies.
+However, the essential information about samples to be frozen includes the total number of Sperm (count), their motion (mobility), and their shape (morphology).

 Cryopreservation is a process where cells, whole tissues or any other substances susceptible to damage caused by chemical reactivity or time are preserved by cooling to sub-zero temperature.
 Semen cryopreservation is a process to protect sperm cells.
 Cryopreservation tissues began the freezing Fowl sperms during 1957, cryopreserved by a team of scientists in the UK.
 The method was applied to humans during 1950 with pregnancies obtained after insemination of frozen Sperm.
 Cryopreservation of spermatozoa is at present, the most valuable and used way to preserve reproductive function in men undergoing gonadotoxic treatment such as chemo- or radiotherapies.

 1 In addition, sperm cryopreservation is increasingly used even in cases of other disorders, such as autoimmune diseases and myelodysplastic syndromes requiring treatments that may affect reproductive functions.
 Moreover, sperm cryopreservation is offered to patients with severe oligospermia or ejaculatory disorder for intracytoplasmic sperm injection (ICSI).
 Also, some non-malignant diseases such as diabetes and autoimmune disorders may lead to testicular damage, and cryopreservation is also advisable in these conditions.